pinfang/ip/docs/README.md

 `[T][✘] homework`

-`Now you have 1 tasks in the list.`
+`Now you have 1 task in the list.`

 ## 7. Deadline